 Yes, a check up would be a really good idea.
 A lot of sexually transmitted infections cause no symptoms and as you already know having a check up is pretty straight forward.
 We would recommend a check after unprotected sex with a new partner.
 It is best to leave it for two weeks after unless you have symptoms.

 I had sex with my boyfriend last night and we didn't have a condom with us.
 Can you tell me where I can get the morning after pill?
 Can I get it today, because I don't want to leave it too late?

-Yes you will be able to get it today.
+Yes, you will be able to get it today.
 Make an appointment with any of the nurses at Student Health.
-If there aren't any appointments available today ask to speak with one of the nurses who will be able to fit you in to see a nurse.
+If there aren't any appointments available today ask to speak with the triage nurse who will discuss your options with you.